 How is head and neck cancer diagnosed?

 Early detection is key to successful treatment of head and neck cancer.
 Almost three-quarters of all head and neck cancers can be easily detected during an examination.
-Your physician will perform an examination and may order diagnostic tests.
-He or she may do the following:
+Your healthcare provider will perform an examination and may order diagnostic tests.

-- A physical exam to check the oral and nasal cavities, neck, throat, and tongue.
-A physician may use a small mirror and lights to do this.
-The physician may also feel the neck, lips, gum, and cheeks for lumps.
+- A physical exam to check the oral and nasal cavities, neck, throat and tongue.
+Your provider may also feel your neck, lips, gum and cheeks for lumps.

-- Endoscopy: For this test, your physician will use a thin, lighted tube called an endoscope to examine your voice box, throat, nasal cavity, or other area where you are experiencing symptoms.
-This is done in the office and is not painful.
+- Endoscopy: Your provider uses a thin, lighted tube called an endoscope to examine your voice box, throat, nasal cavity or other area where you are experiencing symptoms.
+This is done in the office and isn’t painful.

-- Head and neck X-rays, CAT scans, MRIs, or PET scans to create pictures of the areas inside the head and neck.
-Your physician will determine which tests will best evaluate your symptoms.
+- Head and neck X-rays, CAT scans, MRIs or PET scans to create pictures of the areas inside your head and neck.
+Your provider will determine which tests will best evaluate your symptoms.

-- Biopsy: Your physician may remove tissue for a pathologist to study under a microscope.
+- Biopsy: Your provider removes tissue for a pathologist to study under a microscope.
 This is the only sure way to diagnose cancer.
-This may be done in the office with a local anesthetic, usually with a needle, or it may require going to the operating room under a general anesthetic.
+This may be done in the office with a local anesthetic, usually with a needle.
+Or it may have to be done in an operating room while you’re under a general anesthetic.

 Management and Treatment